rubylaser/rubylaser.github.io/_posts/2016-08-31-setting-up-snapraid-on-ubuntu.md

 **4. This is what I use** Finally, a solution that performs well and is easy to use.
 [MergerFS](/mergerfs-another-good-option-to-pool-your-snapraid-disks/) (the solution I’m currently using).
 This is a FUSE based solution, but it’s fast and has create modes like AUFS.
 It’s also easy to install and requires no compiling unlike AUFS to get it working.
 This is what I use now, and it’s great and actively developed.

 After choosing one of the options above, you should now have a mount point at /storage that is pooling all of your disks into one large volume.
-You’ll still want to setup a [UPS](/installing-nut-on-ubuntu/) and [SMART](/how-do-i-know-if-my-hard-drive-is-failing/) monitoring for your disks.
+You’ll still want to setup a [UPS](/installing-nut-on-ubuntu/) and SMART monitoring for your disks.
 Another thing I did was write up a simple BASH script to watch my disk usage, and email me if a disk gets over 90% used, so I can add another disk to the array.

-Next, I would strongly suggest you read my other articles to setup [email](/send-system-email-with-gmail-and-ssmtp/) for monitoring, [SMART information monitoring](/how-do-i-know-if-my-hard-drive-is-failing/) , [spinning down disks](/spin-down-idle-hard-disks/), setting up a [UPS battery backup](/installing-nut-on-ubuntu/), and other raid array actions.
-Being able to cope with drives failing useful, but it’s nice to know that one has failed and be able to replace it too.

 **Updating in the future**
 You may wonder…”Hmm, I installed this fancy SnapRAID a while back, but the shiny new version of SnapRAID just came out, so how do I update?”
 The nice thing about SnapRAID is that it’s a standalone binary with no dependencies, so you can upgrade it in place.
 Just grab the latest version, untar, and install.